buidles/Simple-Vehicle-Register/README.md

 **Notes**

-- The blockchain may not be the best option for this project due to the private data , but it’s possible NEAR's private sharding could be used
+This is just a basic project used as an introduction to NEAR development.
+A public blockchain would not be suitable for this project of this type due to the private data being stored.
+If data privacy for a project is a requirement for a project then [NEAR's private sharding](https://near.org/blog/near-launches-private-shard-for-enterprise/) may be suitable.

 **Possible Improvements**

-- sdasdsa asdsad
+- Full validation of all function parameters.
+- Admin account/s that can perform any action should it be needed.
+- Charge users for transactions.
+- NFTs could be issued for each registration.

 ## Project Setup